cis5710/cis5710-homework/README.md

 Download the Windows version of Gtkwave from [SourceForge](https://sourceforge.net/projects/gtkwave/files/): choose one of the win64 `.zip` files.
 After you unzip the archive, you can find `gtkwave.exe` inside its `bin` directory, and double-click to launch GtkWave from there.
 There is no need to install anything.

-### General GtkWave tips
+### Waveform viewing tips

+**Use formatting options**

+With lots of signals on the screen, they can start to blend together.
+Assign different signals different colors, and group related signals by color.

+**Search, don't scroll**

+The list of signals in your design can become quite long.
+Use search features to quickly locate the signal you're looking for.

-The list of signals in the bottom left shows only those for the currently-selected module instance in top-left box.
+In GtkWave, the list of signals in the bottom left shows only those for the currently-selected module instance in top-left box.
 There is also a `filter` box at the bottom you can use to quickly narrow down the list.

 **Save your waveform view**

+Most waveform viewers can save your current view (the signals you were viewing and their colors, formatting, etc.) to make it easy to load up again later.
+This can save a huge amount of time compared to adding your signals again from scratch.

-You can use `File => Write Save File` to save a `.gtkw` file that records the signals you have opened, along with radix and color.
+In GtkWave, you can use `File => Write Save File` to save a `.gtkw` file that records the signals you have opened, along with radix and color.
 You can then reload this via `File => Read Save File` when viewing a new waveform to quickly pull up all the useful signals in an organized way.

 **Use markers to remember important places**

-With `Markers => Drop named marker` you can leave a mark at a particular time to make it easier to find again after you scroll away.
+In GtkWave, with `Markers => Drop named marker` you can leave a mark at a particular time to make it easier to find again after you scroll away.
 This is especially helpful in long traces.

+**Make yourself at home**

+As you debug your design, you will spend a significant amount of time looking at waveforms to understand what your design is doing.
+It is worth exploring the features of your waveform viewer to become proficient with finding the signals you need, moving throughout the timeline and organizing signals in a useful way.